MAKING A SOUND RECORDING OF AN ARRANGEMENT

 REQUESTING A LICENSE FROM studioDH

-To request a license for recording arrangements to which David Harrington is the copyright holder, (see complete list of © David Harrington Works by scrolling down on this page), email studioDH with your request.
+To request a license for recording and duplicating arrangements to which David Harrington is the copyright holder, please email studioDH with your request.

 In your request, be sure to include the following information: